masterworkcoder/File/README.md

 #define FILE_SDL
 #include "File.hpp"
 ```
 For more information on usage see the documentation page https://github.com/mckinneyaa/File/wiki/Documentation

 ##TO-DO
 * ~~convert the comments into documentation~~
-* create a more efficient build system
+* make it a header only library
 * add more features and functionality